 In short, owning a home storage battery system connected to a renewable energy source makes it possible to slash your electricity costs and approach net-zero energy use.
 However, these batteries aren’t without their own environmental costs.

 Lithium ion batteries: sustainable solution or ecological disaster?

 The harsh reality is that lithium ion batteries have some serious limitations for the planet.
 Not only do these batteries have relatively short lifespans, but they can also be a challenge to dispose of.
 As things stand today, just 5% of spent batteries are properly recycled.
 This is shaping up to become a severe problem, as industry analysts predict that more than 10 million metric tons of lithium ion batteries will end their functional lifespan by 2030.

 Even worse, these batteries typically contain minerals like nickel and cobalt that are mined in highly destructive ways.
-This can lead to air and water pollution, habit destruction for endangered species, and higher rates of cancer and other health problems for the people forced to mine them.

 This means that it takes some research to make an environmentally conscious decision about which lithium ion batteries to invest in to power your green home.
 Below is an analysis of some of the top options in the lithium ion battery industry and our recommendations for the most sustainable choices.
 You can read more about our ranking methodology here.